resingm/honeypot/config/README.md

 The setup script will download and replace existing configuration files.
-Before doing so, the configuration files are backed up and will be restored with the help of the `remove-hp.sh` script.
+Before doing so, the configuration files are backed up and will be restored with the help of the `remove-debian-hp.sh` script.

 ## Security Essentials